 - Diesel engines have also been around for more than a century, and were invented soon after the petrol engine.

 - Diesel engines offer better fuel efficiency than petrol engines.
-However, they tend to be efficient in a narrow RPM band and at lower RPMs, however, they generally offer superior torque output than petrol engines.
+However, they tend to be efficient in a narrow RPM band and at lower RPMs; however, they generally offer superior torque output to petrol engines.

 - Diesel engines don’t need spark plugs.
 The air-fuel mixture can ignite when the piston compresses the mixture because of the high pressure and temperature created inside the cylinder.